 Have your say on police funding in Gwent

-The Police and Crime Commissioner for Gwent, Jeff Cuthbert, is asking residents whether they would support a potential rise in their council tax to support policing.
+The Police and Crime Commissioner for Gwent, Jeff Cuthbert, is asking residents for their views on police funding for the next financial year.

-Gwent Police has had 40 per cent real term cuts in government funding since 2010 and has had to make almost £52.8 million in savings and must save between £19.8 to £25.8 million by 2027.
+Gwent Police has had significant ‘real term’ cuts in Government funding since 2010.
+It has had to make almost £52.8 million in savings and must save between £19.8 to £25.8 million by 2027.